Refinitiv/Real-Time-SDK/CSharp/Eta/README.md

 # Enterprise Transport API (ETA) CSharp over .NET Core Edition

-This is the **Enterprise Transport API (ETA)**, the high performance, low latency, foundation of the Refinitiv Real-Time SDK.
+This is the **Enterprise Transport API (ETA)**, the high performance, low latency, foundation of the Real-Time SDK.
 This product allows applications to achieve the highest throughput, lowest latency, low memory utilization, and low CPU utilization when publishing or consuming content.
 All OMM content and domain models are available in Enterprise Transport API.

 ETA CSharp contains open source components.
 The transport, decoder, encoder, value add reactor layer and watchlist layer are open source.

-ETA provides the necessary libraries and information to allow for OMM/RWF encoding and decoding along with all of the necessary Refinitiv transport implementations to connect to Refinitiv Real-Time Distribution System, Refinitiv Real-Time, and Refinitiv Data Feed Direct products.
+ETA provides the necessary libraries and information to allow for OMM/RWF encoding and decoding along with all of the necessary Refinitiv transport implementations to connect to LSEG Real-Time Distribution System, LSEG Real-Time, and Data Feed Direct products.

-Copyright (C) 2022-2024 Refinitiv.
+Copyright (C) 2022-2024 LSEG.
 All rights reserved.

 # ETA CSharp Documentation